The Church of Jesus Christ of Latter-day Saints in Australia: 1988–Present: Recent developments

 In 2022, the LDS Church's charitable practices attracted media coverage from The Age, Sydney Morning Herald, Canadian Broadcasting Corporation, 60 Minutes, and Crikey.
 Since religious donations and tithes are not tax deductible under Australian taxation law, the LDS Church had created a shell corporation called LDS Charities Australia for the purpose of ensuring tax deductible status for church donations and tithes.
-LDS Charities Australia had no paid employees, Australian website, and infrastructure, and appeared to be run by the Utah-based Latter Day Saints Charities.
+LDS Charities Australia had no paid employees, Australian website, and infrastructure, and appeared to be run by the Utah-based Latter-day Saint Charities.
 As of 2021, the charity had incurred just A$6070 in administrative expenses while donating A$93 million that year.
 By 2022, the church had generated A$400 million in tax deductions.
 Under Australian law, charities have to be based in Australia to qualify for tax deductibility status.
 Barrister and former LDS leader Neville Rochow accused the LDS Church in Australia of pressuring members to pay tithe, circumventing Australian tax law and called for the Australian Government to investigate the church's financial practices.
 In response to media coverage, an LDS Church spokesperson denied that the church was a financial or profit-making institution but was using its resources for "its divinely appointed mission".